aoancea-dapps/city-assistant/README.md

 5. We might introduce voting on comments, which will generate points
 6. We need a way of exchanging CAT for ETH or make everything on the platform consume CAT as this is local currency(this might not be possible now)

+#### Stage 2
+In stage 2 we are adding more feature to the platform

+1. Ability for anyone to sponsor a campaign of idea challanges for a specific Region/City
+2. The campaign sponsorship is targeted for local authorities or companies which want to change something in a Region/City and want to speed things up - This will also serve as advertising for whoever does it(Companies could completely benefit from these kinds of activies by involving the local communities into building something awesome) - it can even be tied together with local NGOs and want to start a local information process to the public

 ## Media
 All updates will most likely be communicated via twitter @alx_oancea